mayadata-io/quay-logs/how_to_contribute.md

 ## Committing your work

-All the commits made to the repository should be signed by your Mayadata email ID.
+All the commits made to the repository should be signed by your MayaData email ID.
 For signing-off according to the [DCO standards](http://developercertificate.org/) use -s flag.

 **Example:**